MiltonGreat/Financial-Risk/README.md

 Lending institutions require effective credit scoring models to assess borrower risk and minimize loan defaults.
 This project applies machine learning techniques to predict loan defaults based on borrower data.
 By leveraging classification models such as Logistic Regression and Random Forest, we aim to provide accurate and timely predictions to assist financial institutions in making informed lending decisions.
 The Random Forest model achieved an accuracy of 92.33%, identifying key risk factors like debt-to-income ratio and net worth to minimize loan default risks.

-### Problem Statement

-Lending institutions face the challenge of evaluating borrower risk to avoid loan defaults.
-Traditional credit scoring models may not always be reliable, especially for borrowers with limited credit history.
-This project aims to develop a machine learning-based solution to predict loan defaults using personal and financial data, enabling lenders to make informed decisions and reduce the risk of loan defaults.

 ### Dataset

 The dataset consists of 20,000 records of personal and financial data, including columns such as: